flows-network/awesome-flow-functions/README.md

 # Awesome flow fucntions

-This list of flow function is sorted by the SaaS/event triggeredt the flow.
+This list of flow function is sorted by the SaaS/event triggered the flow.

 * [Airtable](#artiable)
 * [GitHub](#github)